ThorbenKuck/Just-Another-Framework/README.md

 This Framework ist still in production!
 Use at your own Risk!

 This Framework also is NOT optimized!
 There is still some quirky Code inside!
-Do NOT judge the Framework by its current State!

 ------